 But with the proper treatment, these damages can be reversed, and a person can leave an addiction to prescription painkillers in the past.
 By choosing to engage in a residential treatment program, an individual can take a break from the pressures of life and the temptation to use, and instead, can strictly focus on recovery.
 With access to a team of experienced addictions experts, men and women who choose to heal at Cedar Crest will be afforded a plan of care that will help them meet their goals for sustained sobriety, and achieve a vibrant, healthy life once more.

-Treatment Options at Cedar Crest Hospital & Residential Treatment Center
+Types of prescription drug addiction treatment offered at Cedar Crest Hospital & Residential Treatment Center in Belton, TX

 When you come to us for help battling a prescription painkiller addiction, you will first undergo a series of evaluations that will best allow us to determine your needs.
 Our medical evaluation will help us to learn how dependent you are upon prescription painkillers and if you are suffering from any health concerns related to your prescription painkiller abuse.
 The psychiatric evaluation will help us to determine if you have any co-occurring mental health disorders and begin to treat them as we work through your addiction and recovery.
 We will sit down with the results of these evaluations and work with you to create an individualized treatment plan that meets all of your needs.